TheRealChezZak/Discord-user-bot-ID/README.md

 A list of a user bot that joins random Discord servers.

+Note: There is some IDs that they are the same

 ## The story of these bots

 You can watch this video made by NTTS (No Text To Speech):